nweat/nweat-old-portfolio/_pages/projects.md

 <h1>App Ideas</h1>
 These are just some ideas sparked from personal experiences:
-<br>-Booking app to better connect users and businesses
+<br>- Booking app to better connect users and businesses
-<br>-Homework correcting system
+<br>- Homework correcting system
-<br>-Neighbourhood watch app - The idea of this is to allow community residents to report crime in their area anonymously
+<br>- Neighbourhood watch app - The idea of this is to allow community residents to report crime in their area anonymously
-<br>-Visualization of Github Jobs
+<br>- Visualization of Github Jobs
-<br>-Detect emotion level of posts
+<br>- Detect emotion level of posts